In a Nutshell:

 3. Calclean Baha Play Sand

-The Calclean Bahamian play sand is sustainably obtained from Oolitic Aragonite, which is a renewable resource.
-Oolitic aragonite sand contains around 98% pure calcium carbonate and forms on the banks of The Bahamas.
+The Calclean Bahamian play sand is sustainably obtained from Oolitic Aragonite, which is a renewable resource that comes from photosynthesis and plankton.
+Oolitic aragonite sand contains around 98% pure calcium carbonate and accumulates on the banks of The Bahamas.

 The Baha Play Sand is free from: